TshepoShale/Intermediate-JavaScript-Notes/README.md

 * formData.get(name) – get the value of the field with the given name.
 * formData.has(name) – if there exists a field with the given name, returns true, otherwise false.
   AJAX: Focuses on client server communication.
   JSON: Focuses on data, and its processing attributes.
+  A form is technically allowed to have many fields with the same name, so multiple calls to append add more same-named fields.

+There’s also method set, with the same syntax as append.
+The difference is that .set removes all fields with the given name, and then appends a new field.
+So it makes sure there’s only field with such name:

+* formData.set(name, value),
+* formData.set(name, blob, fileName).